-Working with multiple layers and elements on your canvas can be very time consuming and in some cases, very frustrating.
+Working with multiple layers and elements on your canvas can be very time-consuming and, in some cases, frustrating.

 This article will show you how to work efficiently with multiple layers:

-Click on the layers panel found on the bottom of the panel on the right:
+Click on the layers panel found at the bottom of the panel on the right:

-Select the element you want to move into another layer.
+Select the element you want to move to another layer.

-Right-click on the element/image and select send to the back:
+Right-click on the element/image and select "Send to Back."

 Since the example chosen has just one layer, I can work with the two options which is send to the front and send to the back.
 However, when working with multiple elements layered on top of one another, you have the option of just moving it one layer up or one layer down.

 I would like to bring this pink element just one layer up so it sits above the blue element: